4ster-light/blog/posts/Introduction to Interpreters.md

                        └── _parse_primary()
    ```

-   This is a bit counterintuitive since it may seem "upside down", but it's the correct order.
+   This is a bit counterintuitive since it may seem "upside down", but it is the correct order.
 The
    parsing process starts with the lowest precedence operator (`_parse_biconditional`), which calls
    the function for the next higher precedence operator (`_parse_implies`), and so on, until it
    reaches the highest precedence operators (`_parse_primary` and `_parse_not`).
 This recursive